PowerBiDevCamp/TranslationsBuilder/Docs/Building Multi-language Reports in Power BI.md

 maintain reports that are required to support multiple languages.
 Now this section will conclude with some general advise building Power BI reports that support multiple languages.

+### Using Best Practices When Localizing Power BI Reports

 When it comes to localizing software, there are some universal principals to keep in mind.
 The first is to plan for localization from